Sleep Apnea Can Affect Your Health

 - Metabolism of brain glucose, which is essential to information retention and recall

-A patient with apnea might rarely, or never, reach the deeper stages of sleep, because he or she is disrupted by each breathing event.
-Because sleep disorders and their health impact are an area of active scientific research, we are likely to discover that sleep apnea treatment has even more benefits than we currently know.
+Patients who suffer from sleep apnea might rarely, or never, reach the deeper stages of sleep due to consistent disruptions.
+Because sleep disorders and their health impact are an active area of scientific research, we’re likely to discover that sleep apnea treatment has more benefits than we’re aware of.

-If you have been diagnosed with apnea, or if you have concerns because you frequently snore, relief is just a phone call away.
-Contact us to find out how we can help you sleep better, and your partner can throw away the earplugs for snoring.
+If you’ve recently been diagnosed with sleep apnea, or you feel you may be suffering from a sleep disorder, relief is just a phone call away.
+Contact our Lake County practice at (440) 833-600 to learn how we can help you sleep better, and improve your quality of life.

 Snoring and CPAP Solutions LLC